jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.md

     enabled: true
 ```

-The default singleuser policy allows all outbound network traffic.
+The default singleuser policy allows all outbound network traffic, meaning JupyterHub users are able to connect to all resources inside and outside your network.
 To restrict outbound traffic to DNS, HTTP and HTTPS:

 ```yaml
 singleuser: